Avalin/Pokemon-NBFC-Example-Scene/README.md

 # WebVR Projects

-Utilizing the [Business Casual](https://startbootstrap.com/theme/business-casual/) theme by [Bootstrap](https://getbootstrap.com/), I have created the webpage containing these hand-ins to showcase my abilities with primarily A-Frame and some web developing.
+Utilizing the [Business Casual](https://startbootstrap.com/theme/business-casual/) theme by [Bootstrap](https://getbootstrap.com/), I have created the webpage containing these hand-ins to showcase my abilities with primarily A-Frame (version 1.04) and some web developing.

 ## Preview
 <p align="center">